SextonCJ/sextoncj.github.io/index.md

 ---

 <div style="text-align: center">
   I am a Data Science and Analytics specialist with experience building teams and getting the most out of data.
-I am currently wrapping up a Masters degree in Data Science at UC.
+I have a Masters degree in Information and Data Science from UC.
 Berkeley.
 For my day job I work on creating deep learning text analytics products in the compliance and legal profession.
   <br>
   <br>
   Please feel free to connect or just check out some of the fun projects I have been working on, all my is code available on <a href="https://github.com/SextonCJ">GitHub</a>